 Former Limestone teacher charged with having sex with student marries victim

 Nov.
-22—A former East Limestone High teacher and coach charged in September with having sex with a student has since married the student and is seeking the court's permission to have contact with her, according to a Limestone County District Court filing.
+23—ATHENS — A former East Limestone High teacher and coach charged in September with having sex with a student has since married the student and is seeking the court's permission to have contact with her, according to a Limestone County District Court filing.

 Thomas Blake Tucker, 25, of Madison, was arrested on Sept.
 17 and charged with having sex with a student under the age of 19, a Class B felony punishable by up to 20 years in prison.
 The alleged sexual contact took place Sept.
 16. After a preliminary hearing, the case was bound over to the grand jury on Oct.
 20.